reactivesw/DevProc/git_workflow.md

 ## 4. Rules
 1. The master branch is alway ready to release.
 2. Every pull request must be reviewed before merge to the master.
-3. Open pull request, review and merge frequently.
+3. Open small pull request, review and merge frequently.

-To meet a constant smooth workflow, a developer should combine multiple local commits into one commit (and give it a helpful message summurizing major changes) to be reviewed and merged.
+A developer may want to combine multiple trivial local commits into one o commits (and give it a helpful message summurizing major changes) to be reviewed and merged.
 Please check http://stackoverflow.com/questions/5308816/how-to-use-git-merge-squash for details.
 The [squash or not squash](http://jamescooke.info/git-to-squash-or-not-to-squash.html) explains the squash tradeoffs.

 ## 5. Related Resources
 The [Pull request review guide](./review_guide/pull_request_review_guide.md) give detail information about review purpose, what to review and how to review.